 a.
-Use equipment for the distribution of asphalt materials equipped with the following appliances or devices:
+Use equipment for the distribution of asphalt materials equipped with the following:

 - Tachometers;

 - Pressure gauge;

 - Adjustable length spray bars;

 - Separate power unit and pump on the distributing system or hydrostatic drive system;

 - Heating coils and burner;

 - Thermometer well and accurate thermometer;

 - Measuring sticks; and

 - Quick opening gate in the dome.